Position

 Is becoming a Messenger a good career path?

-Choosing a career as a messenger has its own set of advantages and challenges.
+The career path of a messenger comes with its own set of advantages and challenges.
 Here are some pros and cons to consider:

 • Pros: